Az3rate/aznetprojects/README.md

 - Type `cat <project>` to view project details in the right panel.
 - Use Tab for command completion and arrow keys for command history.
 - Press Escape to clear command suggestions.
+- Click anywhere in the terminal to focus the input and start typing.

 ## Development
 - See `src/hooks/useTerminal.ts` for the `addCommandOnly` helper and state management.